FriendsOfAkeneo/IcecatConnector/README.md

 Once this mapping is done, the products data will be fetched with a cron task using Icecat XML web API.

-This extension does not relie on Icecat taxonomy, and so there is no requirements or limitation on the Akeneo catalog structure.
+This extension does not rely on Icecat taxonomy, and so there is no requirement or limitation on the Akeneo catalog structure.
 On the other hand, it is not possible to initialize an empty Akeneo with this extension.

 ## Configuration